 React Amsterdam Conference Highlights

-Davide Ramaglietta and Alexander Gudulin from R2D2 team of the Learning Engineering Area attended the biggest React conference in the world with 1200+ attendees.
-Here is their impressions on the event and opinions on what they heard:
+Davide Ramaglietta and Alexander Gudulin from the R2D2 team of the Learning Engineering Area attended the biggest React conference in the world with 1200+ attendees.
+Here are their impressions on the event and opinions on what they heard:

-We had the feeling that nowadays hottest topic in the React community are state management, the switch of REST architecture in favour of GraphQL and the potentiality of React 16 and further.
+We had the feeling that nowadays the hottest topics in the React community are state management, the switch of REST architecture in favour of GraphQL and the potentiality of React 16 and further.

-For both of us, the most interesting and intriguing talk was given by Michele Bertoli from Facebook follow him on Twitter, whom was speaking about using State Machines and Statecharts to manage state’s applications in particular React Component’s state.
-The concept was already been discussed in 1987 by David Harel in his paper “Statecharts: A visual fromalism for complex systems” and in 1998 by Ian Horrocks with his book “Constructing the User Interface with Statecharts” Probably most of us heard about State Machines during their university studies so we should all be familiar with it.
-In case you want to refresh some knowledge Finite State Machine
+For both of us, the most interesting and intriguing talk was given by Michele Bertoli from Facebook (follow him on Twitter), who was speaking about using State Machines and Statecharts to manage the state of applications, in particular the states of React components.
+The concept was already been discussed in 1987 by David Harel in his paper “Statecharts: A visual fromalism for complex systems” and in 1998 by Ian Horrocks with his book “Constructing the User Interface with Statecharts”.
+Probably most of us heard about State Machines during their university studies, so we should all be familiar with it.
+In case you want to refresh some knowledge, see Finite State Machine on Wikipedia.

-While most of the modern approaches (see Redux or Mobx) focus on the actions that a user can make and how they change the single object representing the single state of our application, he suggests to focus on the states of our app.
+While most of the modern approaches (see Redux or Mobx) focus on the actions that a user can make and how they change the single object representing the single state of our application, Michele Bertoli suggests to focus on the states of our app.
 Hence, conceptualize the application as a set of states and transitions from a state to another.
-To help you in this tasks he recommends the use of Statecharts.
+To help you in this tasks, he recommends the use of Statecharts.

-He also suggests the xstates library to represent “Functional, Stateless JS Finite State Machines and Statecharts” Also his own react-automata library, a state machine abstraction for React that provides declarative state management and automatic test generation.
+He also suggests the xstates library to represent “Functional, Stateless JS Finite State Machines and Statecharts”.
+Also, he maintains his own react-automata library, a state machine abstraction for React that provides declarative state management and automatic test generation.

-If you are interested of going in more details about the topic, here the link to the slides of the talk.
+If you are interested in going into more detail, check out the slides of the talk.

 Structure Your App’s Story With Sagas and Selectors

-When you build an app with react and when it scales it’s hard to say where the business logic should live.
+When you build an app with React and when it grows, it’s hard to say where the business logic should live.
 We can split the logic in three types: